restatedev/examples/README.md

 - [Ecommerce store](typescript/ecommerce-store): A sophisticated example on how to build an ecommerce store based on Restate using the grpc-based Typescript SDK.

+## Joining the community

+If you want to join the Restate community in order to stay up to date, then please join our [Discord](https://discord.gg/skW3AZ6uGd).
+The Discord server is also the perfect place for sharing your feedback with us, learning more about Restate and connect with others!

 ## Running the examples

 > **Note**